Teenage Mutant Ninja Turtles: Out of the Shadows: Plot

-Unable to reach the Technodrome as the police pursue them, the turtles debate over taking the mutagen to become human and fight openly.
-While Leonardo agrees, Raph shatters the vial.
-Upon April's request, Vern recovers the security footage from a hidden TCRI camera that proves Stockman and the Shredder's collaboration and secures April and Casey's release.
-April arranges a meeting between the turtles and Vincent, and convinces her that they are not enemies.
-With the help of the police, the turtles are able to jump from the Chrysler Building and confront Krang aboard the still-assembling Technodrome.
-Krang is defeated when Donatello short circuits his robotic body.
-April, Casey and Vern raid the Foot Clan facility, defeat Bebop, Rocksteady and the Shredder's lieutenant Karai and take control of the device.
-The turtles are able to hurl the ship's beacon back through the portal, taking Krang and the rest of the Technodrome with it, as April, Casey, and Vern shut the portal down.
+Unable to reach the Technodrome as the police are searching for them, the Turtles debate over taking the mutagen to become human and fight openly.
+While Leo agrees, Raph shatters the vial.
+Upon April's request, Vern recovers the security footage from a hidden TCRI camera that proves Stockman and the Shredder's collaboration, and secures April and Casey's release.
+April arranges a meeting between the Turtles and Vincent, and convinces her that they are not enemies.
+With the help of the police, the Turtles are able to jump from the Chrysler Building and confront Krang aboard the still-assembling Technodrome.
+Krang is defeated when Donnie short circuits his robotic body.
+April, Casey, and Vern raid the Foot Clan facility, defeat Bebop, Rocksteady and the Shredder's lieutenant Karai and take control of the device.
+The Turtles are able to hurl the ship's beacon back through the portal, taking Krang and the rest of the Technodrome with it, as April, Casey, and Vern shut the portal down.

 Bebop and Rocksteady are back in custody, while Stockman remains at large.
-The turtles are honored by Vincent and the NYPD along with April, Casey, and Vern.
-Vincent offers to introduce the turtles to the public, but the turtles opt to keep their existence a secret while still helping as they always have.
-On top of the Statue of Liberty, the turtles celebrate their victory over the vanquished Krang.
+The Turtles are honored by Vincent and the NYPD along with April, Casey, and Vern before Vincent offers to introduce the Turtles to the public, but they prefer to keep their existence a secret while still helping as they always have.
+On top of the Statue of Liberty, the Turtles celebrate their victory over the vanquished Krang.